infinri/neural-forge/README.md

 Neural Forge supports optional distributed tracing with OpenTelemetry.
 When enabled, HTTP endpoints (e.g., `/tool/{name}`, `/sse`) and domain flows (`EventBus.publish` → `Orchestrator.handle`) emit spans with attributes and error status.
 Logs include `trace_id` and `span_id` for correlation.

+Default behavior:
+- If `TRACING_ENABLED` is unset, tracing defaults to ON when `ENV=dev`, OFF otherwise.

 Env flags:

 ```bash